marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## About this document

 This document intends to be a progressive introduction going from beginner’s usage (understanding what a commit is, handling branches), to intermediate usage (writing clean commits and being able to manipulate the commits history) and hopefully advanced usage.
 It takes a “learn the hard way” path: it only makes use of the command line and exposes some internals.
-This could be seen as an engineering failure, however git internals are pretty quick to cover and git is a very good example of how very few low-level objects can offer powerful high-level actions.
+Having to dive into git internals could be seen as an engineering failure, however those are pretty quick to cover and git is a very good example of how a very few low-level objects can offer powerful high-level user features.

 Commands that should be typed are prefixed with the classical shell prompt `$` and command output always follows.
 Seeing a block starting with `#!EDITOR` means we are editing from a text editor; if you are not familiar with a source code editor, please first check for [sublime text](http://www.sublimetext.com/), [vim](http://vim.org), [emacs](http://www.gnu.org/software/emacs/) or whatever piece of software intended to edit raw text (which means *not* MS Word).